kachayev/quiche4j/README.md

 * Proxy Java objects maintain a handle (pointer) to the corresponding Rust struct to maximise compatability with all `quiche` features.
 A single instance of a `Cleaner` is statically defined in `io.quiche4j.Native` class and is used to register all deallocation callback (conventionally called `free` for each class that maintains a native pointer).

+## Contribute

+* Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug (also, check out "TODO" section of this document).
+* Fork the repository on Github & fork master to `feature-*` branch to start making your changes.
+* Write a test which shows that the bug was fixed or that the feature works as expected.

+or simply...

+* Use it.
+* Enjoy it.
+* Spread the word.

 ## TODO

 There are still a few `xxx` comments in the code.
 Both for Java and for Rust.
 Plus, there are a few methods that are not exposed to Java layer.
 Notably, operations with stream priorities and HTTP/3 connection configuration (some of those would require to extend `quiche` library as well).